Key Takeaways From MAS Information Paper on AML/CFT For External Asset Managers

 - Sure consistency in applying risk assessment framework at individual customer level and enterprise-wide level.

 - Provide adequate guidance and conduct proper review of EWRA to ensure inputs are accurate and assessment outcomes are reasonable.

 - Review and update EWRA on a regular basis.

 Customer Risk Assessment

-As part of conducting overall ML/T risks posed by customers, entities are required to conduct risk assessment at individual customer level.
+As part of conducting overall ML/T risks posed by customers, entities are required to conduct risk assessments at the individual customer level.
 The risk assessment will assist to determine the risk rating to be assigned to each customer and ultimately make the decision as to whether a customer should be onboarded, be subjected to enhanced due diligence etc.

-- Ensure all relevant risk factors such as higher risk countries/jurisdictions, higher tax risks, are considered when conducting risk assessment.
+- Ensure all relevant risk factors such as higher risk countries/jurisdictions, higher tax risks, are considered when conducting a risk assessment.

 - Consider pertinent and credible information to assess ML/TF risks posed by customers and ultimate beneficial owners, including politically exposed persons (PEPs) or close associates and family members of PEPs.

 - Execute customer risk assessment is conducted prudently to ensure higher risk customers are identified and subjected to enhanced due diligence measures.

 Customer Due Diligence – onboarding of new customers